 Becoming an investor of any kind is a worthy endeavor, albeit a challenging one that requires time, dedication, and ongoing education to become lucrative to anyone who embarks on such a journey.
 It can be as risky as it is rewarding, and it can provide you with a strong source of income or become your sole way to make a living.
-Whether you’re merely a college student looking to invest in a cryptocurrency, or you’re a versed investor with a diverse portfolio, stock trading is still a vital option for many novice and experienced investors across the world.
+Whether you’re merely a college student looking to invest in a cryptocurrency, or you’re a versed investor with a diverse portfolio, trading stocks is still a vital option for many novice and experienced investors across the world.

 Considering the health crisis that has enveloped the entire world, more people are getting curious about stock trading in particular.
 Why?
 Because stocks are one of the most stable and promising investments to help any professional expand their earnings and build a more resilient financial future.
 If you’re completely new to the stock trading venture, here are a few fundamental tips to keep you on the right track.